policeakshithreddy/Streakoo/README.md

 3.  **Add Habits**: Create new habits, set emojis, and frequencies.
 4.  **Complete Habits**: Mark habits as done to earn XP and maintain streaks.
 5.  **AI Coach**: Chat with the AI Coach for advice (unlocks after completing your first habit!).
+6.  **Widgets**: Add home screen widgets (1x1, 2x2, or 3x3 Focus) to track progress at a glance.
-6.  **Sync**: Your data is automatically saved to the cloud.
+7.  **Sync**: Your data is automatically saved to the cloud.
 Try logging in from another device!

 ## 📄 License